I Got The Viral Scandi Layers Haircut & The Results Surprised Me

 AdvertisementADVERTISEMENT

-As it turned out, it wasn’t about the texture or my hair colour at all.
+As it turned out, it wasn’t about the texture or my hair color at all.
 What I really needed was to request a “feathered butterfly cut”.
-At the invitation of Swedish haircare brand Björn Axén, which recently launched in the UK, I travelled to Stockholm to receive the viral chop straight from its trending source.
+At the invitation of Swedish haircare brand Björn Axén, I traveled to Stockholm to receive the viral chop straight from its trending source.
 Keep reading to see how Peter Hägelstam — co-owner of the brand and renowned hairstylist to Queen Silvia of Sweden — transformed my hair and even made me look taller.

 @stylebyhuss Say no more… Im lovin’ it🫧 @Filippa Moulier #layers #butterflycut #blowout #bouncyhair #volume #lowmaintenancehair #scandinavianstyle #filippamoulier #teasylights #studioreve #stylebyhuss ♬ som original - scand7ll